joshua-akuna/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This is a description of each sript in this project folder

 0-hello_world
-: a script that prints "Hello, World", followed by a new line.
+: a script that prints "Hello, World", followed by a new line